 - Freezer: If your fridge has a built-in freezer, it may consume more energy or run longer than average

 Let’s use the same example from earlier.
 If the refrigerator is using an estimated 332 kilowatt-hours per year, that’s 0.91 kilowatt-hours per day.
 This lines up with average refrigerator wattage and use, which is about 1-2 kilowatt-hours per day.

 To convert this number to watts, first multiply your kilowatt-hours (0.91) by 1,000, giving you 910.
 Next, divide this number by 8 – the average run time of a fridge in a day – to get your fridge’s average wattage.
-In this case, the answer to “How many watts does a refrigerator use?” is about 113.75 watts.
+In this case, the answer to “What is the average running wattage of a fridge?” is about 113.75 watts.